rreece/rreece.github.io/outline-of-philosophy/physics.md

 -   Quantum gravity

 ![Two-loop renormalization group evolution of the inverse gauge couplings, $\alpha^{-1}$,
-    in the Standard Model (dashed lines) and the Minimal Supersymmetric Standard Model MSSM (solid lines).
+    in the Standard Model (dashed lines) and the MSSM (solid lines).
     In the MSSM case, the sparticle masses are treated as a common threshold varied between 750 GeV (blue) and 2.5 TeV (red). [^Martin2016p66] ](img/martin-running-of-the-couplings.png){#fig:martin-running-of-the-couplings}